Ordering Print Books

 Getting started with this custom curriculum builder is straightforward for those who select from the 300 blocks currently available in a wide variety of genres.
 Combining a few of these blocks (each of which has a full school year's worth of readings set out week by week) results in a curriculum plan customized for a particular child.

 Users who want to exercise more control can create their own blocks, drawing on the thousands of stories and poems from Gateway to the Classics' ever-growing collection of online texts.
 Other elements support grouping of books into virtual bookshelves, daily practice of memory work, and integration of text and audio.
-New content from a variety of genres is added weekly.
+New content from a variety of genres is added regularly.

 Free Online Texts